1701-Diego/data/README.md

 - Pick a `domain` for your team and use only that `domain`
 - Don't mess with other people's Tasks and LRPs
+- Don't try to DOS the receptor.
+Just don't.
+Please.
 - Be sure to specify your docker image correctly:
   `docker:///onsi/away-team` -- note the *three* leading slashes.